-You have a number of options for getting your data into Elasticsearch, which is commonly referred to as ingesting or indexing your data.
-You can use Elastic Agent, Beats, Logstash, Elastic language clients, Workplace Search content connectors, or the Enterprise Search web crawler.
-Which option (or combination) you use largely depends on whether you are indexing general content or timestamped data.
+You have a number of options for getting data into Elasticsearch, referred to as ingesting or indexing your data.
+Use Elastic Agent, Beats, Logstash, Elastic language clients, Elastic connectors, or the Enterprise Search web crawler.
+The option (or combination) selected depends on whether you are indexing general content or timestamped data.

 - General content